miniscruff/changie/docs/integrations/ci.md

 One way to prevent this issue from causing later problems is to run changie as part of your CI tests.

+This currently does not validate custom prompts meet validation rules such as min length.
+This is likely to be extended in the future.

 Below is an example if you are using the github action.

 ```yaml